 Step 4 – First Boot

 Once everything was connected turn on the power.
-During the first boot the system performs some configuration so is best left for a few minutes.
+During the first boot the system performs some configuration so is best left for 5 minutes.

 Assuming the Pi has connected to your WiFi you need to find its IP address.
 You can either look in your router admin interface or use an IP scanner.
 “Angry IP Scanner” is suitable for this and is available for Windows, Linux and Mac.